tryashtar/naive-music-updater/README.md

 ## Concepts
 ### Names
 The name of a song is just its file name, without the file extension.
 A "clean name" is also derived from this name, by applying some of the settings defined in [`library.yaml`](#library.yaml).
-It includes case correction and custom substitutions.
 Doing this allows clean names to contain characters that aren't valid in file names, for example.
 The clean name is only used when requested, it doesn't get auto-assigned to the title or anything like that.

 ### Strategies
 A strategy decides how to assign metadata to the [metadata fields](#metadata-fields) of a song.